borntofrappe/borntofrappe.github.io/src/log/bien-le-bonjour.md

 ---
 title: Bien le bonjour!
-brief: There are many ways to learn something.
+description: There are many ways to learn something.
 It helps to start with the right foot
-entry: 2
-datetime: '2022-12-30T21:56'
-tags: french, learning
+date: 2022-12-30 21:56:00
 ---

 One of the skills I intend to master relates to the French language.
 I've been reading news from continental France for quite some time, to the point where I can comprehend and even describe most articles.
 There is however an entire vocabulary which eludes me.
 Familiar dialogue.
 Words, expressions, perhaps less intentional than those cherry-picked for the written press, used freely, born out of instinct and the difficult to experience reality which comes from just living locally.